Ultra123-hub/Google-Ads-Database/README.md

 Entities are tables or real world objects that are meant to store information in a database.
 They are the foundational components of an Entity Relationship Diagram (ERD).

 # Advertiser
 This is the table that stores the advertisers' information.
-The attributes are as as follows:
+The attributes are as follows: <br>
-AdvertiserID <mark>INT<mark>
+AdvertiserID **INT**
 AdvertiserName  VARCHAR
 ContactPerson VARCHAR
 ContactEmail  VARCHAR